• Skip to primary navigation

 Kale is a very versatile food, and can be eaten both raw in salads and smoothies or cooked into pasta dishes and other hot meals.
 It easily wilts down in hot dishes and becomes much more tender.
 Kale works perfectly as a spinach substitute in soups and stews too.

-To use in salads, it's often best to massage shredded kale with a little oil and vinegar or lemon juice to soften the tough leaves.
+To use in salads, it's often best to massage shredded kale with a little oil and vinegar or lemon juice and a pinch of salt to soften the tough leaves.

 Swiss chard, or simply 'chard', is very similar to spinach with its strong slightly bitter taste and is part of the Chenopodioideae family.
 It has large dark green leaves and thick stalks that can be white, yellow, pink or red in color (often known as 'Rainbow chard').